The Sound of Her Voice

 "The Sound of Her Voice" is the 149th episode of the syndicated American science fiction television series Star Trek: Deep Space Nine, the 25th episode of the sixth season.
 It was first broadcast the week of June 8, 1998.

 Set in the 24th century, the series follows the adventures on the Starfleet-run space station Deep Space Nine.
-In this episode, the Deep Space Nine crew, aboard the starship Defiant, answers a call for help from a stranded Starfleet officer; meanwhile, back at the station, the bartender Quark attempts to distract security chief Odo so that he can conduct a smuggling operation.
-Debra Wilson guest stars.
+In this episode, the Deep Space Nine crew, aboard the Defiant, answers a call for help from a stranded Starfleet officer; meanwhile, back at the station, the bartender Quark attempts to distract security chief Odo so that he can conduct a smuggling operation.
+Debra Wilson guest stars as Lisa Cusak.

-The episode's premiere received Nielsen ratings of 4.1 points corresponding to about 4.05 million viewers.
+The episode's premiere received Nielsen ratings of 4.1 points, corresponding to about 4.05 million viewers.